Last updated 2026-02-15

 Key Takeaway

 An e-commerce business sells for 2x to 4.5x SDE or 3.5x to 7x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed e-commerce business value estimates by revenue size.
+Estimate your e-commerce business's value with our free calculator.

 SDE Multiple